MabelOlivia/Devops-Cloud-Engineering/Client-Server Architecture With Mysql/SideSelfStudy.md

 - **Normalization**: Organizing data into multiple tables to minimize redundancy and improve data integrity.
 - **SQL Joins**: Combining data from multiple tables using JOIN operations like INNER JOIN, LEFT JOIN, and RIGHT JOIN.

-Now with the explanations and code snippets combined, you have a comprehensive understanding of SQL basics and how to execute each command.